torchnyu/blog/_drafts/2020-05-28-startup-internships.md

 interns---without guidance or mentorship---can produce useful code is a company run by morons.

+You'll also have a mountain of work.
+Startups by their very nature have a practically endless amount of work.
+You'll be stuck with no guidance and a massive pile of tasks to get done.
+Not fun.

 Often times this is a move pulled by startups run by non-technical people.
 Non-technical people often fall into the classic trap of assuming that more programmers means more code means more